DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/3-sampled/article.md

 ![pair of bar charts; on the left: a negative bar for "horse", positive bars for "cat", "dog", "truck" and tiny positive bars for everything else; on the right, a larger negative bar for "horse", much larger positive bar for "cat", positive bar for "dog" and tiny positive bar for "bird", everything else zero](img/gradients.png)

-First, notice that there are only gradients for the target class and noise samples - everything else is zero (or more accurately, not even computed).
+First, notice that there are only gradients for the target class and noise samples - everything else is zero (or not even computed).

 Second, we see remaining class gradients are all larger (positive or negative) values.
 In particular the gradient for "cat" is considerably larger.
 This is due both to the adjustment and the missing (unsampled) classes.